 |Julian Steunenberg & Francis Beardsley Wood.|

 Now married for about 2 1/2 years, the following two postcards were written by Julian to Francis.
 The are postmarked April 18, 1909 from Pocatello, ID and mailed to Mrs. J.P.
 (Julian Pope) Steunenberg in Roseburg, OR.
 Gramps was actually staying in Twin Falls, probably for work, but had come to Pocatello to get a "piece of steel" removed from his eye.
+Or he may have been working on the NY Canal project and hence these postcards.
 Grandma was likely staying in Roseburg, Oregon where much of the Wood side of the family had settled.
 Ralph Maxson Wood and Eva Beardsley Wood were her parents.
 Grandma Francis would have been pregnant by now with their first child, my Aunt Doris, to be born August 7th, 1909 in Caldwell, ID where the family would remain for a few years.

 "Dear Francis – I got back this morn(ing).
 Got your 3 letters also one from May.
 I wish both of the girls I mean May and Gertrude would go down—Eona is gone and its awful lonesome here now and am not able to work yet so may come down and stay for awhile.
 The weather is fine here.
 I hope it is the same there.
 I was going clear to Shoshone but got a (continued on No. 2 postcard) piece of steel in my eye and could not get it taken out at Twin Falls so had to come here.
 It was worse than the time I had last Summer.
 Dr. (?) took it out this morning.
 I got 2 doctors in Twin Falls and neither could see it.
 I will write again before I make up my mind about the trip.
 Forever Bill."